mhaack/mh-site/content/posts/2023-01-08-going-green-installing-a-solar-system-to-produce-our-own-electricity.md

 ---
-title: "Going Green: Installing a Solar System"
+title: 'Going Green: Installing a Solar System'
 category: project
 tags:
  - solar
  - photovoltaic
  - electricity
  - smarthome
 images:
  feature: /images/jama-villa.jpg
  height: h-128
 date: 2023-01-08
 permalink: our-own-electricity-1/
 ---

 This one has been in my draft folder for a few weeks.
 Our photovoltaic system was installed in spring 2020 and I wanted to report on it earlier.
 I finally had some time to finish the article over the holidays.
 Small side effect of the fact that it took a bit longer: by the end of 2022 I will have two full years of electricity yield data to show and compare.

 This article will consist of 3 blog posts because there are too many topics I would like to cover.
 This first article describes our journey, the motivation behind why we installed it in the first place and the technical setup.
 In part two, I will cover the numbers, the hard facts, about the electricity yield, our savings on the energy bill.
 I will also share our financial summary of when we expect to break even.
 In a third post I will explain how the solar system is integrated into our Home Assistant setup.